Skip to content

 1. You Track Contracts in Spreadsheets Outside QuickBooks

 QuickBooks has no native contract management module.
 Funding values, ceilings, period of performance dates, contract modifications, and percent-of-funding billed all live in Excel or Google Sheets.
 When your contract count exceeds five active awards, the spreadsheet becomes a liability.
-Auditors ask for contract-level financial data, and reconstructing it from two separate systems introduces errors that become questioned costs.
+During an incurred cost audit, DCAA asks for contract-level financial data, and reconstructing it from two separate systems introduces errors that become questioned costs.

 2. Your Indirect Rate Calculations Require Manual Workarounds